• ÇTL sistemimiz sıfırlandı ve olumlu değişiklikler yapıldı. Detaylar için: TIKLA

 When Cinderella arrived at the Ball, she looked so lovely that everyone turned to gaze at her.
 The Prince was so enchanted tat he danced only with Cinderella.
 In her happiness, the hours slipped by until she suddenly heard the clock striking midnight.
 Remembering her Godmother’s words, Cinderella fled from the palace, and, in her haste, she lost a slipper.
 The Prince ran after her, but all he found was the tiny glass slipper.

 The next day the Prince searched everywhere for the owner of the slipper, declaring he would marry only the lady whose foot it fitted.
 When the Prince came to Cinderella’s house, the ugly sisters tried to force their bulging feet into it.
 But they were much too big.
-Finally Cinderella tried, and it fit perfeCTLy!
+Finally Cinderella tried, and it fit perfectly!
 The Prince was overjoyed and asked Cinderella to be his bride.
 There was rejoicing throughout the land, and they lived happily ever .

 Top